johnnyw66/sap2emu/README.md

 To run the emulator with a sample program:

 ```
-python3 sap2emu.py ./sample_program.hex
+python3 sap2emu.py ./example.hex
-Replace path/to/sample_program.bin with the actual path to the binary file you want to load into the emulator.
-The emulator will load the ROM from this file and start executing instructions.
 ```

+Replace **./example.hex** with the actual path to the hex file you want to load into the emulator.
+The emulator will start executing from address 0x0000 - so you may want to add a simple jump instruction to start at start of RAM (0x8000).

 ## Extending the Emulator
 The design of the emulator is modular, so you can easily add support for new hardware components or extend the instruction set.
 Memory-mapped I/O peripherals can be registered dynamically, allowing you to experiment with different configurations, like adding more complex sound or display systems.